Wearing A Mask

 According to Physiologist’s Dr. Suzanne Imes and Dr. Pauline Rose Clance

-Group setting; helps the person know that they are not alone in dealing with the imposter phenomenon and can discuss it amongst themselves and feel safe in the exchange.
+Helps the person know that they are not alone in dealing with the imposter phenomenon and can discuss it amongst themselves and feel safe in the exchange.

 If you are working as a keyboard warrior, it is key to connect to open forums and see how others are dealing with the same issues.

-Reflection; reflect when they hear another person’s story and the lack of reality in their rationale.
+Reflect when they hear another person’s story and the lack of reality in their rationale.

 Compare it to your own experience, you will absolutely find correlation and solace in the fact that you are not alone and others around you experience the same thoughts.

-Awareness; recognize these imposter ‘Esq‘ feelings, acknowledge them for what they are, then you can push them aside no longer being afraid of being exposed as a fake.
+Recognize these imposter ‘Esq‘ feelings, acknowledge them for what they are, then you can push them aside no longer being afraid of being exposed as a fake.

 You can be confident that you are not an imposter.